flatsurf/intervalxt/README.md

     make check  # to run our test suite make install  # to install into /usr/local

-If you happen to have any of FLINT, Arb, or ANTIC installed in a non standard directory, you will have to specify the `CPPFLAGS` and `LDFLAGS` variables for the configure script
+If you happen to have any of the dependencies installed in a non standard directory, you will have to specify the `CPPFLAGS` and `LDFLAGS` variables for the configure script